moserboser/config-files/README.md

 ## credits

-[Sway interactive Screenshot](https://github.com/moverest/sway-interactive-screenshot.git) by is used for screenshots.
+[Sway interactive Screenshot](https://github.com/moverest/sway-interactive-screenshot.git) is used for screenshots.